cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/instructions.md

 1. Go to the webpage for your github repo at `http://github.com/ELEC40004/elec40004-2019-q4-lab-${YOUR_LOGIN}`
 2. Choose the "settings" tab (next to "Insights" on the top right of the page)
 3. Choose "Manage access" from the options on the left side of the page.
-4. Got to "invite teams or people", the green button on the bottom right of the page.
+4. Go to "invite teams or people", the green button on the bottom right of the page.
 5. Type the github id of your partner into the textbox.
 6. Choose the role "Write" for your partner.